Since weights will vary depending on frame size, build and other selections, here are a few examples and their weights:

 Ordering and Customization

-Please note that we offer a version of the Thesis OB1 without the drivetrain as well.
+Yes!
+We offer a version of the Thesis OB1 without the drivetrain so you can use your own.
 The OB1 is compatible with both 1x and 2x systems.
 Check out our Bring Your Own Drivetrain page.

 Thesis OB1 Maintenance

 Short answer: it’s far lower than most people think.

 We created the guide below as a starting point for determining ideal tire pressures for your particular body, terrain, and riding style.
 Off-road, the goal is to run low enough for optimal traction and shock-absorption, but high enough to prevent rim impacts over rough terrain.
 On road, the goal is to minimize rolling resistance and vibration-induced fatigue.